Trade Promotion Authority, Its Pros, Cons and History

 The TPA gives the United States a unified voice.
 That gives it more power to negotiate trade agreements with foreign governments.
 Without it, other countries don't want to make any difficult political choices.
 Those occur in the final stages of negotiations.
 The unified voice allows the United States to push for the best deal for American workers, farmers, and companies.

 The TPA allows the United States to remain competitive with other countries.
 They have already negotiated more than 375 trade agreements with each other.
 How many does the United States have?
 Just 20.
 Without a TPA, countries will talk to U.S. negotiators, but not complete any deals.
-There are more than 100 trade agreements in process that are languishing.
+There are more than 100 trade agreements in a process that are languishing.

 Congress resisted renewal of the TPA for two reasons.
 First, trade agreements are controversial.
 They increase economic growth but cost many industries and workers, good jobs.
 For example, many jobs went to Mexico after NAFTA was signed.
 U.S. agribusiness doesn't want to lose Federal subsidies.
 They have been in place since the Great Depression.
 But that is a guaranteed negotiating point.
 Most foreign nations don't want low-cost American imports.
 They will put their local farmers out of business.